r3dh4r7/neo-remote-commander/README.md

 The flexibility of this project makes it possible to utilise the [Neo Smart Economy Network](http://neo.org) to enable control of [IoT](https://en.wikipedia.org/wiki/Internet_of_things) (Internet of Things) devices without direct connections between client and host or middleware.

-Commands are executed by sending GAS from any wallet to the wallet configured on the host machine.
+Commands are executed by sending GAS to self (same wallet).
+The wallet address must be specified on the host.
 Command execution takes approximately average block time on the Neo blockchain, so it becomes faster as Neo scales to higher TPS.

-A total of 100,000,000 unique commands can be invoked with just 1 GAS, which is never burnt, but rather sent back to the configured client wallet for immediate re-use.
+A total of 100,000,000 unique commands can be invoked with just 1 GAS, which is never burnt, but rather retained for immediate re-use.

 ## Requirements